Chymyst/chymyst-core/docs/chymyst01.md

 It is important to note that the two reactions need to be defined together in a single call to `join`.
 The reason is that both reactions contend on the same input molecule `counter`.

-This construction -- defining several reactions together -- is called a **join definition** and is written using the library function `join`.
+This construction -- defining several reactions together -- is called a **reaction site** and is written using the library function `join`.
-In `JoinRun`, all reactions that consume a given input molecule must be included in a single join definition.
+In `JoinRun`, all reactions that consume a given input molecule must be included in a single reaction site.

 After defining the molecules and their reactions, we can start injecting new molecules into the soup: